immortalmind2016/translation/README.md

 }
 ```
 - The parsed version will be the input for our score similarity algorithm
-- It will compare the subtitle input with the data stored from mongodb
+- It will compare the subtitle input with the data stored from mongodb **NOTE: it will look at data with approved status only**
 - Then this function will return the following shape

 ```typescript